How can browser plug-ins help you and your students navigate remote working better?

 Get Glean for FREE

-To help you support your students with note-taking during this time, Glean is now free until 31st August.
+To help you support your students with note-taking during this time, you can trial Glean for free.
 To learn more and sign up, click the link below!